Subject Source: Library Of Congress Subject Headings

 Overview This small collection contains chiefly short manuscripts concerning women's issues, in particular suffrage and temperance.
 Most of the material, including essays on prominent Quakers and piece books, are by Ellen L. Thomas (1853-1925), a birthright member of Radnor Monthly Meeting and president of Montgomery County Suffrage Association

-Scope and Content note This collection is comprised of the single volume commonplace book of Phebe Clapp Thomas.
-The volume features poems copied by various friend's of Thomas's, and focuses on friendship, reflection, religion, and faith.
+Overview The volume features poems copied by various friends of Phebe Clapp Thomas, and focuses on friendship, reflection, religion, and faith.
 Among those extracts that were signed, signatures from the following individuals are included: Jemima Hamond, Ann M. Thorne, Elias Hicks Jr., Joseph Griffen, B. Barton, Elizabeth Wenzer, Adeline Begnor, Jane Charlotte Leach, Marcia L. Haight, and E. Mitchell.
-A number of extracts...
+A number of extracts are unsigned, including extracts of poetry by Shakespeare and Sir Walter Scott....

 Overview This collection contains correspondence, memorabilia, and photographs of a New York City Quaker family.
 It includes some writings by Phebe Anna Thorne (1828-1909), a Quaker minister, and travel correspondence from various family members.